 15. AGRICULTURE RESOURCES: Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less than Significant Impact No Impact a.
 Williamson Act contract \boxtimes b.
-Conversion of farmland to nonagricultural use \boxtimes Discussion: a.
-Williamson Act contract No Impact.
+Conversion of farmland to nonagricultural use \boxtimes a.
+Williamson Act contract b.
+Conversion of farmland to non-agricultural use

+No Impact.
 The Williamson Act (California Land Conservation Act of 1965) restricts the use of agricultural and open space lands to farming and ranching by enabling local governments to contract with private landowners for indefinite terms in exchange for reduced property tax assessments.

 According to the General Plan EIR, Corona does not include any land that is currently under an active Williamson Act contract.
 Therefore, development of the Project would not result in impacts related to a Williamson Act contract would not occur.
-Therefore, the Project would result in no impact. b.
-Conversion of farmland to non-agricultural us е No Impact.
-The California Department of Conse surrounding areas as Urban and Built-Up land (CDC Statewide Importance is located on or adjacent to Farmland, or Farmland of Statewide Importance wo 2023).
-No areas of Prir the Project site.
-Therefo ne Farmland, Unique Farmla and, or Farn nland of 16.
-GREENHOUSE GAS: Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less than Significant Impact No Impact a.
-Generate greenhouse gases \boxtimes b.
-Conflict with a plan, policy or regulation \boxtimes Discussion: The following section is based on the Air Quality, Gredated September 2023 (Appendix E).
-Greenhouse Gateful under subsection Greenhouse Gas Emission Ir as impacts including con struction and o perational GF a.
-Generate greenhouse gases a.
-Generate greenhouse gases Less than Significant Impact.
+Therefore, the Project would result in no impact.

+No Impact.
+The California Department of Conservation Important Farmland mapping identifies the Project site and surrounding areas as Urban and Built-Up land (CDC 2023).
+No areas of Prime Farmland, Unique Farmland, or Farmland of Statewide Importance is located on or adjacent to the Project site.
+Therefore, impacts related to Prime Farmland, Unique Farmland, Or Farmland, Or Farmland, or Farmland, or Farmland, or Farmland, or Farmland, Unique F a.
+Generate greenhouse gases

+16. GF REENHOUSE GAS: Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less than Significant Impact No Impact a.
+Generate greenhouse gases b.
+Conflict with a plan, policy or regulation

+The following section is based on the Air Quality, Greenhouse Gas and Energy Assessment prepared by Urban Crossroads, dated September 2023 (Appendix E).
+Greenhouse Gas impacts including construction and operational GHGs are discussed in detail under subsection Greenhouse Gas Emission Impacts of the technical memorandum.

+Less than Significant Impact.
 The City of Corona adopted the City of Corona Climate Action Plan Update (CAP) in 2019, which utilizes the Greenhouse Gas Emissions CEQA Thresholds and Screening Tables to determine whether or not a project would have a significant impact on greenhouse gas emissions.
 The screening tables are to provide guidance in measuring GHG reductions attributable to certain design and construction measures incorporated into development projects.
 Projects that garner at least 100 points will be consistent with the reduction quantities anticipated in the Corona CAP and would thus be considered less than significant.
 Utilizing the screening tables would also allow the City to meet its established GHG emissions targets.
-Small projects that are expected to emit GHG emissions that are less than 3,000 MtCO2e (metric tons of CO2e equivalent) are impact for GHG emissions.
+Small projects that are expected to emit GHG emissions that are less than 3,000 MtCO2e (metric tons of CO2e equivalent) are not required to utilize the screening tables, as they would be expected to have a less than significant individual and cumula tive impact for GHG emissions.